FY 2015

 banner3

-Theme Exploring Active Learning ~Considering the Link between "Teaching" and "Learning"~
+Theme: Exploring Active Learning ~Thinking about the link between “teaching” and “learning”~

-Quorum Explanation of the purpose, special lecture, introduction of practical examples, discussion 200 (first-come, first-served basis)
+Explanation of the purpose of the meeting, special lectures, introduction of practical examples, discussion 200 people (first-come, first-served basis)

-Attendance fee High schools and universities in Kyoto Prefecture ¥1,000
+Participation fee: 1,000 yen high schools and universities in Kyoto

-Those other than the above (including corporate participants in Kyoto Prefecture) 2,000 yen
+Persons other than the above (including participants from companies in Kyoto Prefecture) 2,000 yen

-General Moderator: Ms. Yowako Yamamoto (Associate Professor, Kyoto Institute of Technology, Institute of Education and Research Infrastructure / Coordinator, Kyoto High School Collaboration Promotion Office, University Consortium)
+Moderator: Ms. Iwako Yamamoto (Associate Professor, Institute of Education and Research, Kyoto Institute of Technology / Coordinator, Kyoto High School University Collaboration Promotion Office, University Consortium)

 Opening Remarks